JonWatkins/vue-runtime-template-compiler/README.md

 ### Filters

-Just like the `props` the `provide` properties are available in the `vue-runtime-template-compiler`.
+Just like the `props` the `provide` properties are available in the `runtime-template-compiler`.
 The same as the other parent property you use them as if you are writing bindings in the parent's compiled template.

 ```html
 <template>